klntsky/ton_2x/README.md

 ## How It Works

-1. Link your wallet to Ton 2x Bot.
+1. Link your wallet in the bot.
-2. Receive proactive notifications in Telegram about your token gains.
+2. Receive proactive notifications in Telegram about your token gains and losses.
 3. Make informed trading decisions with minimal effort.

 ## Links